usnistgov/SDNist/README.md

-# SDNist v1.4 beta: Synthetic Data Report Tool
+# SDNist v1.4 beta: Deidentified Data Report Tool

 ## We anticipate releasing SDNist v2 February 21 2023!

 ## [SDNist is the offical software pacakge for engaging in the NIST Collaborative Research Cycle](https://pages.nist.gov/privacy_collaborative_research_cycle)

 Welcome!
-SDNist v1.4b is a python package that provides benchmark data and evaluation metrics for synthetic data generators.
+SDNist v1.4b is a python package that provides benchmark data and evaluation metrics for deidentified data generators.
 This version of SDNist supports using the [NIST Diverse Community Excerpts](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts), a geographically partioned, limited feature data set.

-The synthetic data report evaluates utility and privacy of a given synthetic dataset and generates a summary quality report with performance of a synthetic dataset enumerated and illustrated for each utility and privacy metric.
+The deidentified data report evaluates utility and privacy of a given deidentified dataset and generates a summary quality report with performance of a deidentified dataset enumerated and illustrated for each utility and privacy metric.

 [Preview sample reports produced by the tool here.](https://github.com/usnistgov/SDNist/tree/main/sdnist/report/sample-reports)